Hire a top foreign talent through the Global Talent Stream

 Review the checklist before starting your application.

-If you're hiring temporary foreign workers (TFWs) in British Columbia or Manitoba, you must apply for the employer registration certificate with the province first and include a copy of the certificate or proof of exemption with your LMIA application.
+If you’re hiring TFWs in British Columbia, Manitoba, Saskatchewan or Nova Scotia, you must apply for the employer registration certificate with the province first and include a copy of the certificate or proof of exemption with your LMIA application.
 Your application will be considered incomplete if submitted without the required documentation.
-Be sure to consider provincial processing times before you submit your LMIA applications.
+Be sure to consider provincial processing times before you submit your LMIA application.

-For more information on provincial laws on the employer registration requirement and possible exemptions in British Columbia and Manitoba, visit the following websites:
+For more information on provincial laws on the employer registration requirement and possible exemptions in the province, visit the following websites:

 For positions in Quebec for an employment period of more than 30 consecutive days:

-• LMIA applications must be submitted at the same time to Service Canada and Quebec's Ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) (in French only)
+• LMIA applications must be submitted at the same time to Service Canada and Quebec's Ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) (French only)

 • failure to do so will prevent your application from being processed and will result in its closure.
 No refund of the processing fee will be made

-• all applications must be submitted to MIFI in paper format
+• all applications must be submitted to the MIFI in the format requested by the provincial government

 For more information, consult Hiring in the province of Quebec.